 Remote Collections Access Services

 Remote collections access is defined as research utilizing collections objects facilitated by Museum staff via mail, email, or telephone at the request of an outside party.
-The default turnaround time for an initial response to a query is two weeks.
+The default turnaround time for an initial response to a query is one month.

 Inquiries that that require less than 30 minutes of staff research will be answered free of charge.
 Remote collections inquiries exceeding 30 minutes are subject to fees and stipulations.
 For information on remote services and fees, please refer to the Remote Collections Access Policy.
 Researchers are encouraged to contact the Museum by email at email@example.com for more expedient service.
 You can also leave a message on the research voicemail, 917.492.3399, but be aware that voicemail messages are not checked as frequently as email messages.

 Online Tools for Research

 Researchers may begin their search on the City Museum’s Collections Portal, which contains over 135,000 searchable images from our collection.
 The Museum continues to make more of our collections available via the Portal on an ongoing basis; please keep in mind our online holdings reflect just a portion of the Museum’s vast collection.